September 10th, 2018

 The views were great and I was a very happy hiker most of the day.
 I am so excited to finally be nearing the Sierra!
 I got to my planned campsite at a decent time and found a very beautiful setting.
 There was a gentle stream and flat spots under the pines.
 I was the first there but shortly a NOBO couple arrived, probably section hikers.
 Then Toad and Bella showed up.

 I was happy for their company.
 Bella is from Colorado and Toad from WA.
 He sports a mullet but just graduated with a degree in civil engineering… can’t judge a book by its cover.
-He had just gotten stung by a hornet and his ankle was swelling.
+He had gotten stung by a hornet in the last mile and his ankle was swelling.
 I gave him a benadryl.
 We ate dinner together and I thanked Bella once again for a brownie she had given me earlier.
 It was hands down the best brownie I have ever tasted.
+I recalled how I had met Bella’s stepmom and dad back at White Pass and now I was eating a brownie that her aunt had sent.
+Small world.

 Around 8 pm, Suehenga and Lator Gator rolled in.
 It was dark by then, so they were using headlamps.
 I was already in my tent and on my way to sleep.
 I barely noticed them.
 I was just trying to get in some sleep before I inevitably woke up on the chilly side.
 I could tell it was going to be another cold night.